sreenanduml/CHURN-ANALYSIS-PROJECT/README.md

      Interestingly, customers using paperless billing show a slightly higher churn rate—possibly           indicating tech-savvy users who are more price-sensitive and open to switching.

 Customer churn is one of the biggest threats to subscription-based businesses.

+├── data/                   # Raw and processed dataset ├── notebooks/              # Jupyter notebooks for EDA and modeling ├── models/                 # Trained model files (if applicable) ├── visuals/                # Plots and images used in README or reports ├── requirements.txt        # Python dependencies
+├── README.md               # Project overview
+└── churn_analysis.ipynb    # Main notebook